IEDB/PEPMatch/README.md

 preprocessor.preprocess()
 ```

 There are two ways that PEPMatch does matching: finding exact matches and finding matches with mismatches (substitutions).
-After a proteome has been preprocessed either in SQL or pickle format we can now submit a query to search against by specifying the # of mismatches:
+After a proteome has been preprocessed either in SQL or pickle format we can now submit a query to search against by specifying the # of mismatches.
+The query can be passed either as a path to a FASTA file or as a Python list of strings.
+The proteome argument is passed as a path to the proteome file:

 ```
 from pepmatch import Matcher